Oak - Reception and Key Stage 1

 Collective Worship

-Our Christian value this term is Thankfulness.
+Our Christian value last term was Thankfulness.

 Luke 22.19: Jesus broke bread and gave thanks.